 What is Tantra?

-Tantra is one of the many spiritual traditions of ancient India which influenced Hinduism and Buddhism over a period of a few hundred years.
-Before influencing these religions, it had already diversified into different traditions, but each tantric tradition had at its core the awakening of consciousness and the pursuit of enlightenment.
+Tantra is one of the many spiritual traditions of ancient India, which influenced Hinduism and Buddhism over a period of a few hundred years.
+Before influencing these religions, Tantra had already diversified into different traditions, but each tantric tradition had at its core the awakening of consciousness and the pursuit of enlightenment.

 Tantra Yoga offers an entire philosophy (because Yoga translates as Philosophy) by combining different teachings from the different Schools of Thought (Nyaya, Vaisheshika, Samkhya, Yoga, Mimamsa, and Vedanta).
 When these combinations differed, they gave rise to different traditions.
 One of these traditional systems is Non-Dual Shaiva Tantra (NST) philosophy.
 In this context, the Shaivism Tattvas offer the most comprehensive exposition of reality.